 In essence, the America First policy served as a moment of reckoning for Europe.
 It exposed the vulnerabilities of an alliance based on a more traditional, post-war consensus and accelerated pre-existing trends towards European integration and self-reliance.
 While it created friction and uncertainty in the short term, it also spurred Europe to become a more unified and capable geopolitical actor, better prepared to navigate a complex and multipolar world.

-global enforcer – conceived by 1518&projects and generated by Imagen 2025
+castle doctrine is not duty to retreatglobal enforcer – conceived by 1518&projects and generated by Imagen 2025

 To provide the best experiences, we use technologies like cookies to store and access device information.
 Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.